AkramHourani/MapperBot/README.md

 The file: \Robot Control\A01_MapperBot_Mouse.m will allow you to control MapperBot using a mouse from Matlab environment.

-The project is developed by Dr Akram Al-Hourani (2019)
+The project is created/developed by Dr Akram Al-Hourani (2019)
 Condition of use: please cite the paper